 A cat who has spent the majority of its life outside won’t immediately transition to being an inside cat.
 This means you’ll have to exercise a lot of patience and move slowly.
 While the entire process might take longer than you were hoping, by not overwhelming your cat, you can have a smooth transition.

-By following these tips and tricks, you can help a feral cat become comfortable living inside and being a member of the family.
+By following these tips and tricks, you can help a feral cat become comfortable living indoors and being a member of the family.